 The Your key person will accompany your child on visits to the new setting and new teachers are invited to our setting to meet your child while they confidently play.
-We can produce photo books of the new setting including teachers and support staff.
 Our SENCO will organise TAC meetings to share information with all professionals so a smooth transition can be agreed.

 - 10.1: Who should I contact if I am considering registering for a place at the setting?

 You should contact Trudi Baker who is our SENCO or Debbie Stokes who is the Manager and deals with admissions.
 Our contact details are on the top of this document.